A First-Timer’s Chicago Travel Guide

 Hidden Chicago Gems for a Unique Experience

 Are you eager to explore the nearby areas of the Windy City?
-Here are some of the best Chicago neighborhoods for tourists to visit.
+Here are some of the best neighborhoods of the Windy City for tourists to visit.

 Lincoln Park